 The process of applying for benefits under the Ontario Disability Support Program is often a difficult and frustrating exercise primarily because people don't know what to expect.
 People don't realize that even making a simple telephone enquiry may cause the opening of a file under your name or the name of the person with a disability and the nature of your enquiry can be used against you during the actual application process.
 Also, many people do not have their affairs and the affairs of their family members with a disability in order with respect to the requirements of the ODSP program before they set up initial contact with the ODSP office.
 The ODSP allows for adjustments to be made to some of the financial asset levels but they need to be done before the application for benefits begins.

 During the intake process, it has been my experience, that many questions are answered without careful consideration and in some cases, this leads to vital information being left out of the application.
 All of these difficulties can be avoided by preparing ahead of time.
 This is when a meeting with a Planning Professional can save you hours of additional work and heartache.
 The Planning Professional can help you restructure the affairs of the person with the disability, offer suggestions as to the wording of various responses to intake worker questions and generally put you mind at ease during the entire process.

-In a letter from Debbie Moretta, Director, Ontario Disability Support Program, the following information was revealed:
+In a letter from Debbie Moretta, Former Director, Ontario Disability Support Program, the following information was revealed: